tushartuteja/codekar/_posts/2018-06-21-my-own-attr-accessor.markdown

 ---
 layout: post
-title:  "Ruby's eval, attr_accessor, attr_reader, and  attr_writer.
-Rails has_many, has_one, belongs_to"
+title:  "Ruby's eval, attr_accessor, attr_reader, and  attr_writer; Rails has_many, has_one, belongs_to"
 date:   2018-06-17 12:37:47 +0530
-categories: ruby attr_accessor attr_reader attr_writer
+categories: ruby rails
 ---

 This is a long post, it covers a variety of topics needed to understand how attr_accessor in Ruby works or how has_many works in an Active Record association.
+I would recommend you to code along side while following this post.
+I have attached code links with code snippet as well.

 # 1 The eval Function
 One of the most amazing functions that I find in Ruby Programming Language is the eval function.
 There is so much one can do with it.